The Craftsman 88782 is a snow blower available from

 Consumer Reports recommends that you match the features on a model to the needs you have.
 Here's

 our take on some of the specifications and features that are commonly available on snow blower

 models like the 88782.

-Engine Size is the engine displacement measured in cubic centimeters for gasoline powered engines.
-Most manufacturers not longer give a horsepower rating.
-Engine displacement is now the only universal way to compare relative engine size.
+The engine displacement, measured in cubic centimeters for gasoline powered engines.
+Most manufacturers no longer give a horsepower rating, so engine displacement is now the only universal way to compare relative engine size.
 Electric motors are stated in amps.

-Most models offer a plug-in startng device that saves you the hassle of pull-starting the engine, but you need to be near an outlet.
+Most models offer a plug-in starting device that saves you the hassle of pull-starting the engine, but you need to be near an outlet.

 Single lever chute adjustment:

-Only on two-stage models, a single lever or "joystick" on the control panel allows for quick changes to the horizontal discharge direction (the alternative is a hand crank) and to the vertical discharge height (the alternative is leaving the operator position and manual adjustment) all with a single lever.
+Only on two-stage models, a single lever or "joystick" on the control panel allows for quick changes to the horizontal discharge direction (the alternative is a hand crank) and to the vertical discharge height (the alternative is leaving the operator position and adjusting manually), all with a single lever.

 The Ratings of Cub Cadet 221 LHP 31AM2T6D were applied to untested model Craftsman 88782, which in our judgment is enough alike in its performance, features, and specs that our test results apply to both.